-The authors would like to thank the search fund principals who elected to participate in this study.
-Additional thanks goes to Francisco Liquido (MBA 2014, IESE) for pioneering an earlier version of this study.
+The authors would like to thank all of the search fund principals who participated in this study.
+Additional thanks go to Francisco Liquido (MBA 2014, IESE) and Ricardo Velilla (MBA 2015, IESE) for pioneering and updating earlier versions of this study.

-INTERNATIONAL SEARCH FUNDS - 2013 Selected Observations
+INTERNATIONAL SEARCH FUNDS - 2016 Selected Observations

-Lenka Kolarova1

-Peter Kelly2

-Antonio Dávila3

-Robert Johnson4
+Lenka Kolarova Peter Kelly Antonio Dávila Robert Johnson